Skip to main content

 Groceries ($1.2K)1x = $288/yr1x = $288/yr

-Winner: CSR — and note that adding an Amex Gold ($10 effective fee, 4x dining + groceries) would earn $1,296/yr on those categories alone.
+Winner: CSR — the 3x dining rate widens the gap significantly.
+Adding an Amex Gold (-$99 effective fee, 4x dining + groceries) would earn even more on those categories, making the combo far stronger than either card solo.

 The Plot Twist: Neither Card Might Be Best